Dre Campbell Farm

 2. Hose Them

 Sometimes, the simplest solution is the best one.
-If you don’t want to mix up a spray, you can try hosing down your plants with a strong stream of water.
+If you do not want to mix up a spray, you can try hosing down your plants with a strong stream of water.

 Mealybugs can be knocked off the plant instantly with enough force.
 A good, hard spray from a garden hose can dislodge the pests and rinse them away.

 Hosing your plants is a non-toxic, safe, and simple way to combat mealybugs.
-However, it’s best for small infestations.
+However, it is best for small infestations.

 4. Vinegar Spray

 Vinegar is a cheap way to deal with a mealybug infestation.
-This home remedy can kill mealybugs and other insects.
+It may kill mealybugs on contact, but it can also damage plant foliage.

 5. Essential Oils